datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

 <h1>Publication policies, obligations & warranties</h1>

-*Updated: August 29, 2023*
+*Updated: April 8, 2026*

 Capitalized terms used herein shall have the meanings ascribed to such terms on the [Definitions](/definitions) page.

 ## Background

-Dryad is a not-for-profit membership organization that makes it easy and affordable to curate, preserve, Publish, and reuse Research Data; and to meet your organization’s needs for the public release of data and fulfilling funder mandates.
+Dryad is a not-for-profit organization that makes it easy and affordable to curate, preserve, Publish, and reuse Research Data; and to meet your organization’s needs for the public release of data and fulfilling funder mandates.
 Our vision is that the open availability and routine reuse of all research data enables the acceleration of discovery across domains and the translation of research into benefits for society worldwide.
 To that end, Dryad:

 * enhances research by making data openly available and reusable;
 * enables Datasets to be widely indexed and discoverable;